Creating and Running Symfony Projects

 public/

 directory.
-Set it to/Applications/ServBay/www/servbay-symfony-app/public
+Set to/Applications/ServBay/www/servbay-symfony-app/public

 .

-Adding a Basic Sample Code
+Adding a Basic Example Route

 Configure Routing (